HHousen/TransformerSum/doc/extractive/experiments.rst

 Experiments
 ===========

 Interactive charts, graphs, raw data, run commands, hyperparameter choices, and more for all experiments are publicly available on the `TransformerSum Weights & Biases page <https://app.wandb.ai/hhousen/transformerextsum>`__.
+Please open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__ if you have questions about these experiments.

 **Reproducibility Notes:**

-If you are unable to reproduce the results for the experiments below by following the instructions for each experiment, then please open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__.
-The following is a list of things to double check if you cannot reproduce the results:
+.. important:: These experiments may be difficult to reproduce because they were conducted on an early version of the project that contained several bugs.

+Bugs present in the version these experiments were conducted with:

+1. Sentences were not split properly when computing ROUGE scores (fixed in commit dfefd15).
+2. Data was missing from the training, validation, and testing sets (fixed in commit 4de5532).
+3. Tokens were not converted to lowercase for models with the word "uncased" in their name (fixed in commit d934e09).
+4. ``rougeLsum`` is not reported.
+See :ref:`about_rouge_scores` for the difference between ``rougeL`` and ``rougeLsum`` (fixed in commit d934e09).
+5. Trigram blocking was not used (fixed in commit 60f868e).

+Despite these differences from the official models, the relative results of these experiments should hold true, so their general findings should remain constant with newer models.
+If you find conflicting results please open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__.

+Important notes when running experiments:

 * If you are using ``--overfit_pct``, then ``overfit_pct`` percent of the testing data is being used as well as ``overfit_pct`` percent of the training data.
 Due to the way ``pytorch_lightning`` was written, it is necessary to use the same ``batch_size`` when using ``overfit_pct`` in order to get the exact same results.
 I currently am not sure why this is the case but removing ``overfit_pct`` and using different ``batch_size``\ s produces identical results.
 Open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__ or submit a pull request if you know why.
 * Have another note that should be stated here?
 Open an `issue <https://github.com/HHousen/TransformerSum/issues/new>`__.
 All contributions are very helpful.